How to Love Your Neighbor as You Love Yourself

 2. When misunderstanding and conflict arise, do not fixate on the other person’s faults, but learn instead to know yourself

 “He’s so hard to get along with!”
 “I really don’t enjoy dealing with him!” … From these statements, we can see that, when misunderstanding and conflict arise between ourselves and a brother or sister, we always fixate on the other person and believe that it is all their fault.
 Very seldom do we reflect on the issues that exist within ourselves.
 And when we come into contact with the other person again, our tone becomes hard and we act poorly toward them, and the end result is that we are incapable of getting along well with them.
 The Lord Jesus said, “And why behold you the mote that is in your brother’s eye, but perceive not the beam that is in your own eye?
 Either how can you say to your brother, Brother, let me pull out the mote that is in your eye, when you yourself behold not the beam that is in your own eye?
 You hypocrite, cast out first the beam out of your own eye, and then shall you see clearly to pull out the mote that is in your brother’s eye” (Luke 6:41–42).
 God scrutinizes the innermost heart of man and knows the corruption that exists in the deepest recesses of our hearts, and He warns us: When conflict arises between ourselves and another person, we must learn how to reflect on our own issues, change ourselves first of all, and not fixate on the other person.
-In actual fact, most of the time the other person won’t necessarily have any issue, but rather it is we who are living within the corrupt dispositions of Satan and generating prejudices against them, which prevent us from having normal relationships.
+In actual fact, most of the time the other person won’t necessarily have any issue, but rather it is we who are living within the corrupt dispositions of Satan, which prevent us from having normal relationships.
 For example, when other people make suggestions to us or they point out to us the flaws and problems in our work, because we live by our satanic disposition of arrogance and conceit, we therefore believe that there is nothing wrong with our work, we cling to our own ideas and refuse to accept the suggestions of others, to the point where we generate prejudices against them.
 Another example is that, sometimes other people may say or do something which then has an impact on our own interests, such as our self-regard, position or money and so on.
 Because we are dominated by our satanic disposition of selfishness, we then begin to nitpick with other people and, in severe cases, even hold grudges against them.
 At times like these, if we fixate only on the other person in the belief that they are in the wrong and we find fault with them, and yet we do not reflect on our own corruption, then our opinions of and prejudices against the other person will become stronger and stronger, the misunderstandings between us will grow deeper and deeper, and there will be no way at all for us to have a normal relationship.
 If, however, we focus on knowing ourselves, if we reflect on the corruptions we reveal, come before God to learn the lessons and treat other people in the correct manner, then we will be able to get along well with others.

 Talking about this reminds me of an experience I had recently in my dealings with a sister named Liu.
 Sister Liu wears her heart on her sleeve and is very straight-talking.
 At a co-workers meeting, I was discussing a church work project with the brothers and sisters, and I made a suggestion.
 Sister Liu then took up the discussion and pointed out some problems with the suggestion I’d made.
 I was very displeased, and I thought to myself: “I’ve worked in the church for so many years, and yet you somehow understand things better than me and have more experience than me?
 You’re so arrogant!
 Doing what I suggest is the right thing to do!”
 I then elucidated on my view and, seeing that I was refusing to accept the points she’d raised, Sister Liu said nothing more.
 Sister Liu later made many suggestions to me, but I was still of the opinion that she was too arrogant and self-righteous and that she was always trying to find fault in my work.
 My prejudices against her became stronger and stronger and I repeatedly rejected her suggestions.
 In the end, she felt constrained by me and no longer dared to make suggestions to me.
 Over time, I felt a darkness fill my spirit, and I could not feel God’s presence when I prayed.
 In my pain, I sought and prayed to God.
-Later, I read in the word of God: “Don’t be self-righteous; take the strengths of others and use them to offset your own deficiencies, watch how others live by God’s words and see whether or not their lives, actions and speech are worth learning from.
-If you regard others as less than you then you are self-righteous, self-conceited and are of benefit to no one” (“Chapter 22” of Utterances of Christ in the Beginning).
+Later, I read in the word of God: “Do not be self-righteous; take the strengths of others to offset your own deficiencies, watch how others live by God’s words; and see whether their lives, actions, and speech are worth emulating.
+If you regard others as less than you, you are self-righteous, conceited, and of benefit to no one” (“Chapter 22” of Utterances of Christ in the Beginning).
 Through the revelations of God’s words, I thought back over the time spent interacting with Sister Liu.
 I had not accepted any suggestion she ever made, but instead had always considered myself to be right, and that it was she who was too arrogant, always trying to find flaws where none existed and intentionally trying to find fault with my work.
 But when I thought about it carefully, I realized that “No gold can ever be pure and no man can ever be perfect.”
 No matter how good a person is, they will certainly still have flaws and shortcomings.
 Although I had been working in the church for a long time and I was quite experienced, this did not mean that I was without any faults, and there were inevitably some areas which I did not consider fully.
 What’s more, each and every brother and sister have their own strengths, and there will always be some rationale to their suggestions.
 God arranges for us to work together in the hope that we will be able to make up for what each other lacks and, together, safeguard the work of the church.
 And yet I consistently clung to my own ideas and did not listen to Sister Liu’s suggestions—I was so arrogant and conceited.
 By acting this way, I was not only incapable of working well, but I also caused my sister to feel constrained.
 When I thought over all of this, I felt so guilty and I reproached myself, and my prejudices about Sister Liu disappeared.
 Afterward, I would earnestly ponder the suggestions Sister Liu made, and I discovered that most of them were indeed right and that she was suggesting things I had not considered.
 And so, I took the initiative to have a heart-to-heart with her, and I apologized to her.
 After we fellowshiped, Sister Liu then felt released, and I felt very peaceful and at ease in my heart.
 Through this experience, I came to understand that whenever friction arises between ourselves and another person, then it is so important to reflect and try to know ourselves, for only then can we see clearly the corruption and flaws that exist within ourselves, we will no longer live by our corrupt dispositions, and we can practice in accordance with God’s words and live out our normal humanity.
 After my experience with Sister Liu, whenever conflict arises between myself and another person, first of all I quieten myself and I seek and pray to God, I focus on reflecting on and knowing myself through God’s words, I look to see which corrupt dispositions I am revealing and how I should be resolving my own issues.
 Then, without being consciously aware of it, my relationship with that person gradually gets back to normal and I am able to get along well with them.
 My whole being is then much more relaxed and happy.

 3. When others hurt us, we must be more tolerant and forgiving toward them